wcarhart/willcarh.art/content/projects.md

 name: lurker
 blurb: Hacker News terminal client
 about: Lurker is a simple terminal client for reading Y Combinator's Hacker News.
 It uses the public Hacker News API and is written entirely in Bash so it runs smoothly in the majority of terminal environments.
-about: Lurker embraces the hacker in Hacker News by exposing a simple CLI for reading stories, comments, and user information.
-This makes it easy to read Hacker News while completing other command line activities, especially when combined with tools like tmux.
-about: In addition to browsing Hacker News, lurker can summarize most text articles and snippets via another one of my tools, smoosh.
 languages: Bash
 technologies: Hacker News API
 img: {{cdn:img/logos/lurker.png}}